clarivate/wos2vivo/README.md

 Mapping publications from the Web of Science™ via [Web Services Lite](https://clarivate.com/products/data-integration/) to [VIVO](http://vivoweb.org)

 This tool requires access to the Web of Science Web Services.
-If your organization subscribes to the Web of Science and would like a username and password to use the Web Services, please email `research.networking@clarivate.com`.
+For more information on Web of Sciences APIs, visit https://clarivate.com/webofsciencegroup/solutions/xml-and-apis/.

 ### installation